Overview

 The following patch, tested on GNU binutils 2.28, fixes the bug.
 It’s a little

-hacky since it overloads the operand->code
+hacky since it overloads the operand->code variable to pass unrelated state

-information to parse_reg()
+information to parse_reg().

 --- tc-pdp11.c 2017-06-24 22:33:00.260210000 -0700